awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-wireless-log-entries.md

         "message": "Sending CUPS response of total length 3213 to GatewayEui: feffff00000000e2 with  TC Credentials," }
     ```
   + If there is an error, you'll see log entries that have a `logLevel` of `ERROR`, and the messages will include details about the error\.
-Examples of when an error can occur for the `CUPS_Request` event include: missing CUPS CRC, mismatch in the gateway's TC Uri with AWS IoT Core for LoRaWAN, missing `IoTWirelessGatewayCertManagerRole`, or not able to obtain wireless gateway record\.
+Examples of when an error can occur for the `CUPS_Request` event include: missing CUPS CRC, mismatch in the gateway's TC Uri with AWS IoT Wireless, missing `IoTWirelessGatewayCertManagerRole`, or not able to obtain wireless gateway record\.
 Following example shows a missing CRC log entry\.
 To resolve the error, check your gateway setup to verify that you've entered the correct CUPS CRC\.

     ```
     {